 The Peke-Face Persian is the “show” Persian that many of us now recognize.
 Their name is derived from the resemblance between their facial characteristics and those of a Pekingese dog.

-The flat, or brachycephalic, face form of this Persian variety is caused by a genetic mutation, and while it gives them an appearance that breeders like, the shorter snout can make breathing extremely difficult for these cats.
+A genetic mutation causes this Persian variety's flat, or brachycephalic, face form.
+While it gives them an appearance that breeders like, the shorter snout can make breathing extremely difficult for these cats.
 They may also experience ocular issues such as non-drainage and stains.

 Teacup Persians may appear to be the cutest cats on the market, but they might have major health concerns.
 Attempting to selectively breed a cat with pre-existing health difficulties, such as the Persian, into a smaller version of itself might worsen these issues.

 Teacup Persians, for example, might have significant respiratory problems.
-They, like many other tiny breeds, might have difficulty managing their body temperature and are susceptible to stressful conditions.
+Like many other tiny breeds, they might have difficulty managing their body temperature and are susceptible to stressful conditions.
 Because of their health issues, this isn't a very recommended variation.

 White Persian cats will have snow-white coats with no cream.
 The leather on their noses and paw pads will be pink.
 Their eyes should be either a magnificent copper colour or a deep blue colour.
 The Persian breed standard allows for odd-coloured eyes as long as both eyes have an equivalent depth of colour.